Weather Averages for Majorca in September

 22nd September 2015 to 28th September 2015

-During the final week of September – September 22nd to 28th in 2014 – the Fiesta des Vermar is held in Binissalem to celebrate the grape harvest.
-There is loads to see and do during this event, including a grape treading contest, group dinners in the town square, music concerts, giant paella cooking and the world-renowned grape fight in which participants are obliged to wear white.
+During the final week of September Fiesta des Vermar is held in Binissalem, which lies north-east of Palma, to celebrate the grape harvest.
+There is loads to see and do during this event, including a grape treading contest, group dinners in the town square, music concerts, giant paella cooking, the Correfo (fire run) and last but certainly not least, the world-renowned grape fight - not to be missed!